Faucet Setup Instructions — Validator Team

 # Optional overrides (defaults are fine)

-# FAUCET_DRIP_AMOUNT=10 # LITHO per claim (default: 1)
+# FAUCET_DRIP_AMOUNT=10 # Default LITHO per claim when amount is omitted

 # FAUCET_COOLDOWN_HOURS=24 # Hours between claims per address (default: 24)